 Today, 8-bits is the sticky part: We do store computed gamma into 8-bit data and JPG files, which a LCD monitor does decode into their 8-bit video space (I would make sure any lower cost LCD actually has specifications saying "16.7 million colors", which means 8-bits.
 In the past, some were just 6 bits, which is 0.262 million colors, not a bragging point to advertise).
 I'd suggest that serious photo users search their dealer for an "IPS monitor" that specifies 16.7 million colors (just meaning 8 bits).
 Price of many 23 inch IPS models is down around $150 US now.

 How big a deal is gamma in 8-bits?
-We all use 8-bit video, and we seem pretty happy with how it works, because it's very adequate (might be a best compromise, but if it were not adequate, we would have done it another way by now).
+There is a closer look at individual values on the next page.
+We all use 8-bit video, and we seem pretty happy with how it works, because it's very adequate (it might be a best compromise for cost, but if it were not adequate, we would have done it another way by now).
+But our cameras and scanners are not 8-bit devices.

 And Note too, in calculator Option 7 that these Rounded value errors (28% of values are Off by One) are roughly evenly distributed between +1 or -1 difference.
 But these Rounded Off by One errors are mostly brighter values (no low end problem), and only five rounded values (2% of values) sightly meet the perceptual limit of 1% (72, 80, 86, 92, 96 being differences of One, i.e., one in the values less than 100), so this seems a pretty minor issue.
 Being able to intently study it and possibly detecting the change is NOT at all the same thing as casually noticing one pixel somewhere in a photo image.